TrueNASTrueNAS Nightly Development Documentation

 • Specify or accept the default user ID (UID)

-• (Optional) Select the Shell the user has access to when they go to System Settings > Shell.
+• (Optional) Select the Shell the user has access to when they go to System > Shell.
 Not all users can select a shell.

 All other settings are optional.
 Click Save after configuring the user settings to add the user.